-But here I am, on Day 150 alcohol free!
+But here I am, on Day 150 alcohol-free!
 Sober at last and happily so.
 This is my difference.
 This site.
 Boom is the difference.
-This community of people like me who make up my little savior-in-a-laptop.
+This community of people like me make up my little savior-in-a-laptop.
 You all are my difference.
 Long may it be so.

 150 life-affirming, soul-healing, thought-filled days, one turning into another.
 Proud and free.
 I’m HERE!

-Well.
-How wrong I was.
 Instead, I had a great time.
-Drank diet coke and coffee and smiled and pretended I was super excited about a champagne toast (I wasn’t the only one to leave it untouched, and no one said a word.)
-Danced, laughed, visited with people, enjoyed it all tremendously.
+I drank diet coke and coffee and smiled and pretended I was super excited about a champagne toast (I wasn’t the only one to leave it untouched, and no one said a word.)
+I danced, laughed, visited with people, and enjoyed it all tremendously.
 The pictures are amazing!
 Here I am, looking all happy and both eyes are open at the same time.
-Woops, here I am again, sitting at a table talking and my makeup is all still where it started out.
+Whoops, here I am again, sitting at a table talking and my makeup is all still where it started out.
 Aha, here’s the end of the event and I’m not hanging on my husband, I’m standing there all by myself.
 Looking happy.

 In every picture of me (because who cares about the bride, right?
 It’s all about MEEEE) I look like I am having a wonderful time.
 I was, and I am.

-It’s happy happy super duper 150 day today!
-Life.
-Is.
-GOOOOOD!
+It’s happy happy super duper 150 days today!

 We are an independent, anonymous and private community who share resources, support and talk it through every day.
 It helps to have a community behind you in a world where alcohol is the only addictive drug that people will question you for NOT using